Rodrigo Roa Duterte

 It also delved deeper into the issues and concerns facing the frontline peace and security duty-bearers, with the gender mapping serving as the basis for appropriate response.

-Launched the MusikJuana Songwriting Contest in March 2021, which aimed to reintroduce the 12 areas of concern under the Beijing Platform for Action through songs.
+Launched the MusikJuana Songwriting Contest in March 2021, aiming to reintroduce the 12 areas of concern under the Beijing Platform for Action through songs.
 Over 200 entries were received, 28 semi-finalists that echo advocacy through harmony.
 The contest resulted in the collection of eight powerful new anthems for gender equality.

 NO SPECIFIC YEAR